-Students are expected to conduct themselves in accordance with these truths and to refrain from certain activities or behavior, including but not limited to inappropriate public displays of affection.
-Homosexual or premarital heterosexual activities are incompatible with biblical teaching and are not to be promoted or practiced by members of the FCS community, either on or off campus.
+Students are expected to conduct themselves in accordance with Biblical truths including but not limited to inappropriate public displays of affection.
+Premarital heterosexual or homosexual activities are incompatible with biblical teaching and are not to be promoted or practiced by members of the FCS community, either on or off campus.
 The school reserves the right, within its sole discretion, to refuse enrollment or to terminate enrollment for any student who engages in sexual immorality or promotes such practices.